samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then only run steadily,
-> Moderate-Hard, RPE8 for 15 minutes during this final week; run 10min Easy, RPE
+> Moderate-Hard, RPE8 for 15 minutes during this final week; run 10min Easy,
-> 4 to cool down for a total of about 35 minutes of running
+> RPE4 to cool down for a total of about 35 minutes of running

 ### Thursday